-Agent Orange, also known as Herbicide Orange, was one of the many color-coded herbicides of the tactical “Rainbow Herbicides” that U.S. forces sprayed over Vietnam, Laos and Cambodia during the war.
-The herbicides were deployed by the U.S. Air Force as part of the defoliation program code-named Operation Ranch Hand, to denude the tropical landscape and destroy croplands over large areas that provided cover and subsistence for counterinsurgency forces.
+Agent Orange, also known as Herbicide Orange, was the most widely used of the many color-coded herbicides of the tactical “Rainbow Herbicides” that U.S. forces sprayed over Vietnam, Laos, and Cambodia during the war.
+The tactical herbicides were deployed by the U.S. Air Force as part of the defoliation program, code-named Operation Ranch Hand, to denude the tropical landscape and destroy croplands over large areas that provided cover and subsistence for counterinsurgency forces.

-Agent Orange degraded large swaths of land in Vietnam, Laos and Cambodia, making those areas no longer ecologically tenable.
-Pre-war conditions of Vietnam’s forests, which included an ecologically balanced mixture of large numbers of species of flora and fauna, took hundreds of years to reach.
-It will take many more centuries of natural regeneration to reproduce the pre-war tropical and topographical conditions and to recover from mass erosion, among other geomorphic processes, that occurred as a result of systematic defoliation.
-The altered features to the land by the wartime uses of herbicides not only lowered soil nutrient levels but also introduced invasive plant species.
+Agent Orange damaged large swaths of land in Vietnam, Laos, and Cambodia.
+Pre-war Vietnamese forests had an ecologically balanced mixture of large numbers of species of flora and fauna and will take centuries of natural regeneration to fully heal and recover from mass erosion, among other geomorphic processes, that occurred as a result of systematic defoliation.
+The wartime uses of herbicides not only lowered soil nutrient levels but also introduced invasive plant species, profoundly altering the land.

 “A few grains of salt dissolved in an olympic-size swimming pool.”